davidjaimes/us-earthquake-visualizations/README.md

-# us-earthquake-visualizations
+# Uinted States Earthquake Visualizations

 Visualize earthquake data from United States Geological Survey (USGS ) with the Leafleft JavaScript library.
+The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+Visit the USGS GeoJSON Feed page and pick a data set to visualize.
+When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
+You will be using the URL of this JSON to pull in the data for our visualization.